k0f1/configuring-linux-web-server/README.md

 ## Create user with access
-Create a new user
+Create a new user,
-Install finder `sudo apt-get install finger`
+Install finder `sudo apt-get install finger,`
-Giving Sudo Access
-Do this in the main admin account - ubuntu@IP address Create a new file inside - sudoers.d with the new of the new user Open this file with visudo
-Add this line of code inside this file
-Username `ALL = (ALL : ALL) ALL`

 `sudo adduser grader`
 Give a password to user when prompted to do so
 Long as grader with given password

+Giving Sudo Access,
+Do this in the main admin account - ubuntu@IP address, Create a new file inside - sudoers.d with the new of the new user, Open this file with visudo,
+Add this line of code inside this file,
+Username `ALL = (ALL : ALL) ALL`

 ### Grant persmission
 Create a file name grader with: